VII. Unexpected Galactic Redshifts

 Cluster are very robust indeed (Napier, 2003;

-figure 2).
+Figure 2).

-(b) The second claim was that there is a
+(b) The second claim was that

-galactocentric periodicity among "wide-profile field
+there is a galactocentric periodicity among

-[spiral] galaxies" of 36 km s-1
+"wide-profile field [spiral] galaxies" of 36 km s–1

-in the Local Super Cluster (LSC) as reported by
+in the Local Super Cluster (LSC) as reported by Tifft

-Tifft & Cocke.
+& Cocke.
 1984.
-Properties of the
+Properties of the redshift.
+ApJ

-redshift.
-ApJ 287, 492. https://doi.org/10.1017/S0252921100005546.
+287, 492. https://doi.org/10.1017/S0252921100005546.

-Napier's more accurate tests showed a 37.5 km s-1
+Napier's more accurate tests showed a 37.5 km s–1 periodicity in the LSC, as

-And in figure 4,
+And in Figure 4,

 which shows a persisting and robust 37.5 km s–1